 06.01 Program Discussion

 The decommissioning power reactor inspection program describes the inspection requirements for the decommissioning of 10 CFR Part 50 power reactor licensees.
+If the Part 50 license is reduced to only what is necessary to support an ISFSI, then dry cask storage inspections shall be conducted under IMC 2690, "Inspection Program for Dry Storage of Spent Reactor Fuel at Independent Spent Fuel Storage Installations" until the ISFSI is decommissioned.

+As described in Regulatory Guide 1.184 “Decommissioning of Nuclear Power Reactors,” regulations require a licensee to submit written certification to the NRC within 30 days of the determination to permanently shutdown.
+Before or within two years after permanent cessation of operations, the licensee is required to submit a Post-Shutdown Decommissioning Activities Report (PSDAR).
+No major decommissioning activities may be performed until 90 days after the NRC has received both the PSDAR and the certification that fuel has been permanently removed from the reactor.

 In accordance with the NRC regulations, the decommissioning of power reactors may take up to 60 years.
 In addition, decommissioning activities at a specific facility may range from relative inactivity (e.g., deferred dismantlement under SAFSTOR) to activities that have a greater potential to challenge public health and safety and the environment (e.g., active dismantlement under DECON).
 Because of this wide range of decommissioning and safety considerations, this manual chapter promulgates inspection requirements and guidance necessary to provide reasonable assurance that (1) the NRC’s regulatory oversight contributes to the protection of public health and safety, and (2) NRC staff oversight and inspection resources are effective, consistent, and appropriately focused.
+The reactor decommissioning inspection program is to be implemented in a risk-informed manner with the inspections focused on the most safety significant activities that ensure protection of the workers and the environment.
 Specifically, this inspection program focuses on ensuring that:

 Licensee documents, programs, and procedures are adequately implemented and maintained, and reflect the status of decommissioning at the facility.